-How to manage an AWS VPC
+How to Create and Manage an AWS VPC

 This how-to assumes: